gleysi/ReactNativeNasa/docs/CODING-GUIDELINES.md

 All the utils/helpers files go here that storing reusable methods and logic like validations, progress bar, date pickers, and according to your app requirements.

+## What is a "Render" in React?

+A render happens when a React component runs its function body again to update the UI.

+🔁 A render happens when:
+- State changes (e.g., setSearch('bob'))
+- Props change (e.g., parent sends new data)
+- Context changes
+- Parent component re-renders

+✅ When a parent component re-renders and passes new props to a child:
+➡️ The child component will also re-render — meaning:

+- The child’s function body runs again
+- All hook calls (useState, useEffect, useMemo, etc.) re-run (though React keeps internal state consistent)
+- All expressions and calculations inside the child function are recalculated — unless memoized (e.g. with useMemo, useCallback, or React.memo)

+🧠 How to optimize this?
+- Use useMemo to cache expensive values
+- Use useCallback to memoize functions
+- Use React.memo(MyChild) to prevent re-renders unless props actually change

+🚨 But keep in mind:
+React re-renders are generally very fast.
+Don’t optimize too early — only use useMemo, useCallback, etc., when:

+- The component is slow or laggy
+- You are working with large lists, complex calculations, or unstable function references passed to child components

 ## When to Use a Custom Hook

 If you fetch similar data in multiple components (e.g., articles, users, etc.), or if your logic is complex (loading, error handling, retries), custom hooks are highly recommended.